edin-dal/structtensor/README.md

 struct-tensor 0.1
 Usage: sturct-tensor [options]

   --help              prints this usage text
-  -l, --lang <lang>       select the target language for the generated code -i, --inf <path>        path to the stur input file -o, --outf <path>       where to stored the generated code --init-tensors          initialize the tensors randomly in the generated code
+  -l, --lang <lang>   select the target language for the generated code -i, --inf <path>    path to the stur input file
+  -o, --outf <path>   where to stored the generated code --init-tensors      initialize the tensors randomly in the generated code --only-computation  generate only the computation code (no reconstruction code)
 ```

 ## Citing StructTensor